If the DOT and FAA stop airline policing, experience shows what will happen.

 There is one enforcement organization as far as airlines are concerned.
 The Department of Transportation (DOT) is the top aviation regulatory dog in DC when it comes to airline policing.
 And the Federal Aviation Administration (FAA) is the DOT’s aviation safety arm.
 These organizations make aviation regulations, enforce those regulations, and dole out tax dollars to airports.

-What would happen if DOT airline policing disappeared?
+What would happen if DOT and FAA airline policing disappeared?

-We have some experience with what might happen.
-The DOT and its FAA during the past eight years have retreated from regulation and law enforcement.
-They have stopped action on a series of laws passed by Congress.
-No new regulations have been enacted in the area of consumer protection since the departure of Secretary Ray LaHood, a Republican working in Obama’s administration.
+We know from experience what might happen.
+The DOT and its FAA during the past eight years retreated from regulation and law enforcement.
+They stopped action on a series of laws passed by Congress.
+No new regulations have been enacted in the area of consumer protection since the departure of Secretary of Transportation Ray LaHood, a Republican working in Obama’s administration.

-Since LaHood’s departure, there have been almost no consumer protection actions.
-Here is a quick list of where DOT and the FAA have failed the American public and the consequences of that inaction.
+Since LaHood’s departure, almost no consumer protection actions have made it through a rulemaking.
+Here is a quick list of where DOT and the FAA failed the American public and the consequences of that inaction.